Financial and General Information

 Costs and Financial Assistance

-The FAFSA is available online at www.FAFSA.ed.gov.
-The Reed College code for the FAFSA is 003217.
-The maximum subsidized Direct Stafford Loan available to a graduate student is $8,500 per academic year.
-The maximum unsubsidized Direct Stafford Loan available to a graduate student is $12,000 per academic year.
-The exact amount of subsidized and unsubsidized loan eligibility is based upon the student’s determined need, calculated from the FAFSA and the number of units enrolled at Reed each semester.
+The FAFSA is available online at studentaid.gov The Reed College code for the FAFSA is 003217.
+The maximum unsubsidized Direct Stafford Loan available to a graduate student is $20,500 per academic year.
+The exact amount of unsubsidized loan eligibility is based on the number of units enrolled at Reed each semester.
 New federal loan borrowers at Reed must also complete Loan Entrance Counseling and a Master Promissory Note.

 Graduate students may, in some circumstances, borrow under the Graduate PLUS loan program to cover educational expenses.
 Eligibility for the Graduate PLUS program is credit-based and students wishing to borrow under this federal program must file a FAFSA.
 Generally, a student may borrow sufficient amounts under the Direct Student Loan program to cover educational expenses; therefore, it is unlikely that a MALS student will qualify for the additional funding through the Graduate PLUS loan.
 Loan terms for the Direct Loan are more favorable than the Graduate PLUS loan, and students should always borrow under the Direct Loan before considering the Graduate PLUS loan.